Maqbool Dar: Career

-Maqbool was initially serving as member of Jammu and Kashmir Legislative Assembly from 1983 to 1986, and he then was elected member of parliament in India's eleventh general elections from 1996 to 1998.
-During his political career, he served Minister of Home Affairs from July 1996 until the term ended.
+Maqbool initially served as member of Jammu and Kashmir Legislative Assembly from 1983 to 1986, and he then was elected member of parliament in India's eleventh general elections from 1996 to 1998.
+During his political career, he served as Minister of Home Affairs from July 1996 until the term ended.
 He was apprehended several times over political allegations.

 Personal life

 Dar was born to "Mohd Ramzan Dar" and married to "Mahtaba" and "Taja Maqbool".
-He was blessed with five daughters and four sons.
+He had five daughters and four sons.

 Death

 Maqbool was suffering from head injuries when he slipped while entering the washroom on 13 April 2008.
 He was then taken to Sher-i-Kashmir Institute of Medical Sciences and remained under medical treatment.
 After an interval of some days, he died in hospital on 16 April 2008.